 In this scenario, schedules of compliance shall require compliance in the shortest feasible period of time, but may extend beyond ten years from the date of the permit issuance.

 To document the need for and justify the duration of any such schedule of compliance, a discharger must submit the following information, at a minimum.
-The Regional Water Board will review the information submitted to determine if a schedule of compliance is appropriate.
+The North Coast Water Board will review the information submitted to determine if a schedule of compliance is appropriate.

 For all applicants: